roseedwin/Benchmarking-taxonomic-classifiers-for-soil-shotgun-data/README.md

 A comprehensive repository of bacterial and archaeal genome sequences was created by collating multiple sources, including the RefSoil database (https://github.com/germs-lab/ref_soil/tree/master/script_download_refsoil) and the NCBI Nuccore database, focusing on sequences from non-cultured soil bacteria with an isolation source described as soil.

 **<ins> Final metadata file </ins>**
-A comprehensive metadata file, "SoilGenomeDB.xlsx", includes details of soil-specific bacterial, archaeal, and fungal genomes from NCBI.
+A comprehensive metadata file, "SoilGenomeDB.xlsx", includes details of soil-specific bacterial, archaeal, and fungal genomes.

 **Manuscript**